Skip to Content

 In the event of cancellation by the registrant up to one month prior to the date of the event you will receive a refund of your purchase amount

-minus a $100 fee.
+minus a $100 fee, or $50 fee to transfer into another available workshop.
 No refund will be given within one month of the event.

 Join resident artist, Casey Beck in this special workshop focusing on the enigmatic surfaces produced through his process of soda firing.
 Participants will bring bisque ware to be fired in the kiln as bare clay or with a slipped surface and learn to load with the anticipation of the flame carrying the soda ash in mind.
 Work will be loaded closely, tumble stacked and props will be made to direct flame movement throughout the kiln.